avysk/cnag/README.md

 # CNAG: simplistic port knocker

 ![GitHub](https://img.shields.io/github/license/avysk/cnag?style=for-the-badge)
 ![Nuget](https://img.shields.io/nuget/v/cnag?style=for-the-badge)

 ## Purpose

 This tool allows to issue "port-knocking" sequence for communicating with programs such as [knockd](https://github.com/jvinet/knock/).
-The tool is very simple and can perform only TCP/SYN knocks over IPv4 or IPv6.
+The tool is very simple and can perform only TCP/SYN knocks over IPv4 or IPv6 -- and maybe UDP knocks as well.

 **While the tool is written in .NET 6, I have tested it only on Windows.
 It may or may not work under Linux and/or macOs.** It seems to work for me on FreeBSD